DBADaily/blog/2022/202201/20220105_1_gitlab_postgresql_only.md

-# GitLab supports only PostgreSQL since 2019
+# GitLab supports only PostgreSQL now

 Several months ago I worked on migrating packaged PostgreSQL server included with Omnibus GitLab to external PostgreSQL server so that we can deploy HA, PITR backup, monitor system, etc..